ryancomia/sc-exercise/README.md

-# Task 3 - Minikube/Kubernetes - Deployment
+# Task 3 - minikube/kubernetes - deployment

 Branch Automation: YES

-      A push to feature/kubernetes branch will trigger a workflow using git-hubaction using .github/workflows/build.yml It checksout the source code, builds coresponding images,and pushes it to docker hub registry
+      A push to feature/kubernetes branch will trigger a workflow using git-hub actions using .github/workflows/build.yml It checksout the source code, builds a coresponding images,and pushes it to docker hub registry

 How to Use